Quick Answer

 Protect the sleep zone first

-If the bed feels like the least protected part of the room, the apartment will usually feel more restless no matter how nicely everything else is styled.
+If the bed feels like the least protected part of the room, the apartment will feel more restless no matter how nicely everything else is styled.

 Frequently Asked Questions